 Prerequisite – Functional Dependencies

-The term Armstrong axioms refers to the sound and complete set of inference rules or axioms, introduced by William W. Armstrong, that is used to test logical implication of functional dependencies.
-If F is a set of functional dependencies then the closure of F, denoted as , is the set of all functional dependencies logically implied by F. Armstrong’s Axioms are a set of rules, that when applied repeatedly, generates a closure of functional dependencies.
+The term Armstrong Axioms refers to the sound and complete set of inference rules or axioms, introduced by William W. Armstrong, that is used to test the logical implication of functional dependencies.
+If F is a set of functional dependencies then the closure of F, denoted as F+, is the set of all functional dependencies logically implied by F. Armstrong’s Axioms are a set of rules, that when applied repeatedly, generates a closure of functional dependencies.

-- Axiom of reflexivity – If is a set of attributes and B is a subset of A, then A holds B. If B⊆A then A→B. This property is trivial property.
+- Axiom of Reflexivity: If A is a set of attributes and B is a subset of A, then A holds B. If B⊆A then A→B. This property is trivial property.

-- Axiom of augmentation – If holds and is attribute set, then also holds.
-That is adding attributes in dependencies, does not change the basic dependencies.
+- Axiom of Augmentation: If A→B holds and Y is the attribute set, then AY→BY also holds.
+That is adding attributes to dependencies, does not change the basic dependencies.
 If A→B, then AC→BC for any C.

 - Axiom of Transitivity: Same as the transitive rule in algebra, if A→B holds and B→C holds, then A→C also holds.
 A→B is called A functionally which determines B. If X→Y and Y→Z, then X→Z.

 These rules can be derived from the above axioms.

 - Union: If A→B holds and A→C holds, then A→BC holds.
 If X→Y and X→Z then X→YZ.

 - Composition: If A→B and X→Y hold, then AX→BY holds.

 - Decomposition: If A→BC holds then A→B and A→C hold.
 If X→YZ then X→Y and X→Z.